hydroperfoxie/docs/src/internals/runtime.md

 # Runtime

-The [Iron runtime](https://github.com/ieflexible/runtime) is an ECMAScript module that defines a large set of classes and functions that JavaScript may import and call that are either part of the ActionScript 3 language environment or the Iron engine.
+The [SkyFlex runtime](https://github.com/ieflexible/runtime) is an ECMAScript module that defines a large set of classes and functions that JavaScript may import and call that are either part of the ActionScript 3 language environment or the SkyFlex engine.

 ## API documentation